 Change in accounting method.

 Generally, the RIC must get IRS consent to change either an overall method of accounting or the accounting treatment of any material item.
 To do so, the RIC must file Form 3115, Application for Change in Accounting Method, during the tax year for which the change is requested.
-See the Instructions for Form 3115 for more information and exceptions.
-Also see Rev. Proc.
-2016-29, 2016-21 I.R.B.
-880 (or any successor, Notice 2017-6, and Pub.
-538, Accounting Periods and Methods.
+See the Instructions for Form 3115 and Pub.
+538 for more information and exceptions.
+Also, see Rev. Proc.
+2018-31, 2018-22 I.R.B.637 (or any successor).

 A RIC must figure its taxable income on the basis of a tax year.
 A tax year is the annual accounting period a RIC uses to keep its records and report its income and expenses.
 RICs can use a calendar year or a fiscal year.
 For more information about accounting periods, see Regulations sections 1.441-1 and 1.441-2.

 Generally, a RIC must receive consent from the IRS before changing its tax year.
 To obtain the consent, file Form 1128, Application To Adopt, Change, or Retain a Tax Year.
 However, under certain conditions, a RIC may change its tax year without obtaining the consent.

 See the Instructions for Form 1128 and Pub.
 538 for more information on accounting periods and tax years.

 The RIC may enter decimal points and cents when completing its return.
 However, the RIC should round off cents to whole dollars on its return, forms, and schedules to make completing its return easier.
 The RIC must either round off all amounts on its return to whole dollars, or use cents for all amounts.
 To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
 For example, $8.40 rounds to $8 and $8.50 rounds to $9.